How We Become Ourselves: Exploring Human Development in Psychology

 The discontinuity model focuses on incremental change through steps and suggests that people go through them at different paces.
 Erikson’s eight stages of development, which range from infant through adult, include psychosocial attributes, potential disorders, and significant relationships as part of development at different stages.
 His model is one example of a discontinuity model.
 Many other developmental psychologists have come up with their own discontinuity theories about the phases of human development.

 While becoming a practicing developmental psychologist requires an advanced degree, such as a Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD), a bachelor’s degree opens several doors.
 Entry-level positions, such as market research assistant, survey research assistant, and social science research assistant, allow you to gain practical experience in the field of developmental psychology.

-If you’re excited about the field, begin with a degree such as Maryville University’s online Bachelor of Arts in Psychology.
+If you’re excited about the field, begin with a degree such as Maryville University’s Bachelor of Arts in Psychology online.
 This program lays a strong foundation for entry-level careers or further study of human development in psychology at the master’s and doctoral levels.
 Discover how Maryville University can help you start an exciting career in this field.